d2l-ai/d2l-en/chapter_optimization/minibatch-sgd.md

 print("Performance in Gigaflops: block {:.3f}".format(2/timer.times[3]))
 ```

 As we can see, the computation on the minibatch is essentially as efficient as on the full matrix.
 A word of caution is in order.
-In :ref:`sec_batch_norm` we used a type of regularization that was heavily dependent on the amount of variance in a minibatch.
+In :numref:`sec_batch_norm` we used a type of regularization that was heavily dependent on the amount of variance in a minibatch.
 As we increase the latter, the variance decreases and with it the benefit of the noise-injection due to batch normalization.
 See e.g., :cite:`Ioffe.2017` for details on how to rescale and compute the appropriate terms.

 ## Reading the Dataset